milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 *Ingram nods and promptly leaves the kitchen.
 Annelise is now washing the rice while Kai is sautéing on the stovetop.
 The savoury aroma of onions fills the air, making my stomach rumble in response.*

 Akira: "Here's the rest of the ingredients, Kai.
-I've already measured everything for you, so just need to add everything in once the beef and vegetables are cooked."
+I've already measured everything out, so you just need to add everything in once the beef and vegetables are cooked."

 Kai: "Got it!
 Thanks, Akira."